-ESL Tutoring: ESL tutoring serves students from all over the world in learning to speak, read and write in English.
-ESL students range from those who cannot read or write in any language due to lack of schooling, to those with gaps in their native language and education, to those with advanced degrees in their home countries.
-We have students from nearly every continent, but the majority of our ESL students are Spanish-speakers from Mexico.
+ESL Tutoring: ESL tutoring helps students from all over the world learn to speak, read and write in English.
+ESL students range from those who cannot read or write in any language due to lack of schooling, to those with advanced degrees in their home countries.
+We have students from nearly every continent, but the majority of our ESL students are Spanish-speakers.
 ESL students are usually served in similarly-leveled groups of 2-10 students.
-There are three ESL programs: community ESL (for students working toward various language goals), citizenship ESL (for students seeking to pass the U.S. citizenship exam), and workplace ESL (takes place at request of employer or employees for work-based language goals).

-How long of a commitment is required of students?
-All students are asked to make a commitment of 6 months to one year in order to acheive their personal goals.
-Students must commit to tutoring at least 2 hours per week.
-If you cannot attend a tutoring session or you will arrive late, you must call your tutor just as you would call an employer at a job.
-Three unexcused absences may result in being dismissed by your tutor.
+All students are asked to make a commitment of 6 months to one year in order to achieve their personal goals.
+If a student cannot attend a tutoring session or will arrive late, the student must call the tutor.
+Three unexcused absences may result in being dismissed by a tutor.

-Do I have to provide my own tutoring materials?
-No, LVSF will provide you with books and materials to begin tutoring that are based on your students’ levels.
-We have a lending library in our office and you are welcome to peruse and borrow any of those materials as well.
-We do ask that you and your students refrain from writing in materials so they can be reused.
-We have a limited materials budget.
+No, LVSF will provide you with books and materials that are based on your students’ levels.
+We have a lending library in our office and tutors are welcome to peruse and borrow any of those materials as well.

-Will I be with the same student or group for my entire 9-12 months of tutoring?
-Maybe!
 Sometimes tutors and students continue together year after year and sometimes they make a short term commitment to one another.
-Students are required to spend from one semester up to a 6 month minimum tutoring with us.
+Students are asked to spend a minimum of 6 months with LVSF.
 The length of the mutual commitment depends on the students’ goals and how long it takes them to complete those goals.
-If you cannot fulfill your commitment to your student(s) you must give us two weeks’ notice so that we may find a replacement tutor for you.

-What if I don’t feel comfortable with the student or tutor I’m matched with?
-If a student or a tutor do not feel comfortable together, they have the right to be asked to be re-matched.
+If a student or a tutor do not feel comfortable together, they can ask for a change.
 This is no problem, but it may mean you will be placed on a waiting list before you receive another tutor or student.

-What paperwork or reporting is required to be an LVSF tutor?
-Thanks for asking!
-We MUST receive your tutoring hours with student initials at the end of each month.
+We need to receive your tutoring hours at the end of each month.
 Our funding depends on this!
 We also need you to complete goals worksheets with your students when you first begin tutoring them and before June 30 of each year.
 Lastly, we depend on your support in helping to test students.

-What if I’m going on vacation or need to leave town?
-If you are a tutor and you are going to miss a class or series of classes, we prefer you to find a substitute tutor whenever possible.
-However, you and your students may also agree to take a break if that works best.
+If you are a tutor and you are going to miss a class or series of classes, we request that you inform us so that we can try to find a substitute tutor However, you and your students may also agree to take a break if that works best.
 If you are a student, you should notify your tutor in advance if you will be going on vacation or leaving town.